Duct Leakage Test in Point Pleasant, PA

 Local Energy Audits — affordable duct leakage test in Point Pleasant, PA

-If you’d like to book a test, call us during business hours or contact us online to request an appointment.
+If you’d like to schedule a test, call us during business hours or contact us online to request an appointment.

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with all ducts and registers being sealed using duct mask tape on the supply and return sides.
+A duct leakage test begins by applying duct mask tape to seal every duct and register on both the supply and return sides.

-After the registers are sealed, we set up the duct tester by attaching it to the unit or a main return.
+After the registers are sealed, we connect the duct tester to the unit or to a main return.

 Schedule Your Duct Leakage Test in Point Pleasant, PA

-We use industry-standard duct blaster equipment and provide on-site assistance to help you pass your test, cut down on energy waste, and extend the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and supply on-site support to help you pass your test, curb energy waste, and maintain your HVAC system’s long-term performance.

 Serving homeowners, builders, and contractors across Point Pleasant, PA with dependable and energy-efficient testing solutions.